If you’re looking for information on how to choose running shoes that fit your pronation type, you’ve landed on the right page.

 This movement puts stress on the inside of the ankles which can lead to injuries caused by poor shock absorption and improper running technique.
 Included among these injuries is Runner’s Knee, Achilles Tendonitis, Shin Splints, and Plantar Fascitis.

-Three easy ways to tell if you overpronate
+3 Easy Ways to tell if you Overpronate

 - Check the soles of your running shoes.
 If there is more wear on the inner edge of the heel and the large toe/ball of foot area, this indicates that you overpronate.
 And when placed on a flat surface, your shoes will probably tilt inwards slightly.